microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/jest.md

 ## Config files

-If you are using a standard rig such as [@rushstack/heft-node-rig](https://www.npmjs.com/package/@rushstack/heft-node-rig) or [@rushstack/heft-web-rig](https://www.npmjs.com/package/@rushstack/heft-web-rig), then Jest will already be configured.
-Otherwise, your [heft.json config file](../configs/heft_json.md) could load it like this:
+If Jest is not already being provided by a rig, your [heft.json config file](../configs/heft_json.md) could invoke it like in this example:

 **&lt;project folder&gt;/config/heft.json**